ellen20/WheneverNote/README.md

 ## Features
   - Sign up / login with email or username
   - Logged in users can:
-    - Create note
+    - Create new notes
-    - Edit note
+    - Edit their made notes
-    - Delete note
+    - Delete their made notes
-    - Create notebook
+    - Create new notebook
-    - Delete notebook
+    - Delete their made notebook and delete all notes included at the same time

 ## Getting Started